 - Click the Run button at the bottom of the window.
 When the task completes, check the Task output pane for information.

-If you need further assistance please open a ticket or email Squared Up Support, and send any discovery error messages (the "copy" button will put them in your clipboard for convenience) and we will be happy to help out.
+If you need further assistance please contact Squared Up Support and reply to the automatic response with the output of the Squared Up Diagnostics and any discovery error messages (the "copy" button will put them in your clipboard for convenience).